FraunhoferIOSB/camera_aravis2/README.md

 If specified as launch parameter, camera_aravis2 will set the following features in the same order as listed below:

 - `DeviceControl`: List of GenICam parameters of the 'DeviceControl' category that are to be set.
 Here, no specific order is implemented.
 Nested parameter list is evaluated in alphabetical order.
+- `TransportLayerControl`
+    - `BEGIN`: List of additional GenICam parameters that are not be set at the beginning of the 'TransportLayerControl' section.
+Nested parameter list is evaluated in alphabetical order.
+    - `GevSCPSPacketSize` (Int): Specifies the packet size, in bytes, which are to be send.
+This should correspond 'DeviceStreamChannelPacketSize' and the maximum transport unit (MTU) of the interface.
+    - `GevSCPD` (Int): Controls the delay (in GEV timestamp counter unit) to insert between each packet for this stream channel.
+    - `PtpEnable` (Bool): Enables the Precision Time Protocol (PTP).
+    - `END`: List of additional GenICam parameters that are not be set at the end of the 'TransportLayerControl' section.
+Nested parameter list is evaluated in alphabetical order.
 - `ImageFormatControl`
     - `BEGIN`: List of additional GenICam parameters that are not be set at the beginning of the 'ImageFormatControl' section.
 Nested parameter list is evaluated in alphabetical order.
-    - `PixelFormat` (String): Format of the pixels provided by the device
+    - `PixelFormat`* (String): Format of the pixels provided by the device.
-    - `ReverseX` (Bool): Flip horizontally the image sent by the device.
+    - `ReverseX`* (Bool): Flip horizontally the image sent by the device.
-    - `ReverseY` (Bool): Flip vertically the image sent by the device.
+    - `ReverseY`* (Bool): Flip vertically the image sent by the device.
-    - `BinningHorizontal` (Int): Number of pixels to horizontally combine together.
+    - `BinningHorizontal`* (Int): Number of pixels to horizontally combine together.
-    - `BinningHorizontalMode` (String): Mode to use when BinningHorizontal is used.
+    - `BinningHorizontalMode`* (String): Mode to use when BinningHorizontal is used.
 Values possible: 'Sum', or 'Average'.
-    - `BinningVertical` (Int): Number of pixels to horizontally combine together.
+    - `BinningVertical`* (Int): Number of pixels to horizontally combine together.
-    - `BinningVerticalMode` (String): Mode to use when BinningHorizontal is used.
+    - `BinningVerticalMode`* (String): Mode to use when BinningHorizontal is used.
 Values possible: 'Sum', or 'Average'.
-    - `Width` (Int): Width of the image provided by the device (in pixels).
+    - `Width`* (Int): Width of the image provided by the device (in pixels).
-    - `Height` (Int): Height of the image provided by the device (in pixels).
+    - `Height`* (Int): Height of the image provided by the device (in pixels).
-    - `OffsetX` (Int): Horizontal offset from the origin to the region of interest (in pixels).
+    - `OffsetX`* (Int): Horizontal offset from the origin to the region of interest (in pixels).
-    - `OffsetY` (Int): Vertical offset from the origin to the region of interest (in pixels).
+    - `OffsetY`* (Int): Vertical offset from the origin to the region of interest (in pixels).
     - `END`: List of additional GenICam parameters that are not be set at the end of the 'ImageFormatControl' section.
 Nested parameter list is evaluated in alphabetical order.
 - `AcquisitionControl`
     - `BEGIN`: List of additional GenICam parameters that are not be set at the beginning of the 'AcquisitionControl' section.
 Nested parameter list is evaluated in alphabetical order.
-    - `AcquisitionMode` (String): Sets the acquisition mode of the device.
+    - `AcquisitionMode`* (String): Sets the acquisition mode of the device.
 Values possible: 'SingleFrame', 'MultiFrame', or 'Continuous'.
-    - `AcquisitionFrameCount` (Int): Number of frames to acquire in MultiFrame Acquisition mode.
+    - `AcquisitionFrameCount`* (Int): Number of frames to acquire in MultiFrame Acquisition mode.
 Only evaluated if 'AcquisitionMode' is 'MultiFrame'.
-    - `ExposureMode` (String): Sets the operation mode of the Exposure.
+    - `ExposureMode`* (String): Sets the operation mode of the Exposure.
 Values possible: 'Off', 'Timed', 'TriggerWidth', or 'TriggerControlled'.
-    - `ExposureAuto` (String): Sets the automatic exposure mode when ExposureMode is Timed.
+    - `ExposureAuto`* (String): Sets the automatic exposure mode when ExposureMode is Timed.
 Values possible: 'Off', 'Once', or 'Continuous'.
-    - `ExposureTime` (Double): Sets the Exposure time when 'ExposureMode' is 'Timed' and 'ExposureAuto' is 'Off'.
+    - `ExposureTime`* (Double): Sets the Exposure time when 'ExposureMode' is 'Timed' and 'ExposureAuto' is 'Off'.
-    - `AcquisitionFrameRateEnable` (Bool): Controls if the AcquisitionFrameRate feature is writable and used to control the acquisition rate.
+    - `AcquisitionFrameRateEnable`* (Bool): Controls if the AcquisitionFrameRate feature is writable and used to control the acquisition rate.
-    - `AcquisitionFrameRate` (Double): Controls the acquisition rate (in Hertz) at which the frames are captured.
+    - `AcquisitionFrameRate`* (Double): Controls the acquisition rate (in Hertz) at which the frames are captured.
     - `END`: List of additional GenICam parameters that are not be set at the end of the 'AcquisitionControl' section.
 Nested parameter list is evaluated in alphabetical order.

 In the sections where a certain order of predefined parameters is considered and implemented, the user can specify a list of additional GenICam parameters nested underneath the parameter `BEGIN` and `END`, respectively, which are not explicitly evaluated as part of the list above.